 - International business relationships

 - Lean management

 - Sustainable transportation

-You can also choose elective courses from various divisions and departments at Chalmers, for example industrial marketing and purchasing strategies, production networks, technical development in networks, physical distribution, the environmental aspects of logistics, materials handling and manufacturing flow management, seminars in SCM and projects in SCM.
+You can also choose elective courses from various divisions and departments at Chalmers, for example, industrial marketing and purchasing strategies, production networks, technical development in networks, physical distribution, the environmental aspects of logistics, materials handling and manufacturing flow management, seminars and projects in this area.

-The SCM programme ends with a Master’s thesis.
-The thesis can be written as part of an on-going research project or as a project in an industrial company or public organisation.
+The programme ends with a master’s thesis.
+The thesis can be written as part of an ongoing research project or as a project in an industrial company or public organisation.